 Adverse macroeconomic conditions include slower or negative economic growth, higher inflation and higher interest rates.
-During the six months ended July 31, 2023, the macroeconomic environment continued to negatively impact our business.
+During the nine months ended October 31, 2023, the macroeconomic environment continued to negatively impact our business.
 For instance, we experienced slower than historical growth rates for our existing MongoDB Atlas applications.
 While the impact of these macroeconomic conditions on our business, results of operations and financial position remain uncertain over the long term, we expect to experience macroeconomic headwinds on growth rate for our existing MongoDB Atlas applications in the short term.

-We continue to monitor the developments of the macroeconomic environment, the geopolitical landscape and, recently, the challenges in the banking industry.
+We continue to monitor the developments of the macroeconomic environment and the geopolitical landscape.
 As these factors develop and we evaluate their impact on our business, we may adjust our business practices accordingly.
-For further discussion of the potential impacts of these factors on our business, operating results, and financial condition, see the section titled "Risk Factors" included in Part II, Item 1A of this Quarterly Report on Form 10-Q.
+For further discussion of the potential impacts of these and other factors on our business, operating results, and financial condition, see the section titled "Risk Factors" included in Part II, Item 1A of this Quarterly Report on Form 10-Q.